Environmental Data Literacy

 Late Policy

 All of the content in this class is given as take-home assignments and tests.
 You will have a full seven days to complete and submit the work.
-The intention here is to provide you with more than sufficient time to complete the job because we do not rush data analysis.
-On the due date, I will post the answers so you can check your work.
-After the answers are posted, no points will be awarded for late work.
+The intention here is to provide you with more than sufficient time to complete the task.
+We do not rush data analysis, and no practitioner sits in a room with a clock over their shoulder telling them to hurry up.
+That said, you must not put off doing the work until the end; it may take some iteration (see image above).

 Attendance Policy

 All content is provided in the form of slides, handouts, and video content.
 Much of the work in this class will be conducted during the in-class session.
-As such, you must attend class if you intend to receive the content.
+As such, you must attend the class session if you intend to receive the content.
 Data analysis is a hands-on experience, and the more you do it, the more efficient you will become.

 Disclaimer